Halloween (2007 film)

 Halloween is a 2007 American slasher film produced, written, and directed by Rob Zombie.
 It is a remake of John Carpenter's 1978 film, and the ninth installment in the Halloween franchise.
 Starring Malcolm McDowell, Sheri Moon Zombie, Tyler Mane, Scout Taylor-Compton, Brad Dourif, Danielle Harris, and William Forsythe, the film follows Michael Myers, who murdered several people as a ten-year-old child and was incarcerated at Smith's Grove Sanitarium, before breaking out and stalking Laurie Strode and her friends on Halloween night seventeen years later.

 Working from Carpenter's advice to "make [the film] his own", Zombie chose to develop the film as both an origin story and a remake, allowing for more original content than simply re-filming the same scenes.

-Halloween was theatrically released in the United States on August 31, 2007, to generally negative reviews from critics.
+Halloween was theatrically released in the United States by Metro-Goldwyn-Mayer on August 31, 2007, with The Weinstein Company releasing in other territories, to generally negative reviews from critics.
 Despite this, the film was a box office success, grossing $80 million worldwide against its $15 million production budget.
 A sequel, Halloween II, was released in 2009.

 Plot

-On Halloween 1990 in Haddonfield, Illinois, having already exhibited signs of psychopathic tendencies, a ten-year-old boy, Michael Myers murders his school bully Wesley, his abusive stepfather Ronnie, his promiscuous older sister Judith and her boyfriend Steven, only sparing his baby sister, who he calls “Boo”.
+On Halloween 1990 in Haddonfield, Illinois, having already exhibited signs of psychopathic tendencies, ten-year-old Michael Myers murders his school bully Wesley Rhoades, his abusive stepfather Ronnie White, his promiscuous older sister Judith and her boyfriend Steven "Steve" Haley, only sparing his baby sister, whom he calls "Boo".
 After one of the longest trials in the state's history, Michael is found guilty of first-degree murder and sentenced to Smith's Grove Sanitarium under the care of child psychologist Dr. Samuel Loomis.

-Michael initially cooperates with Loomis and his mother Deborah, who he loves dearly, as she visits him regularly.
+Michael initially cooperates with Loomis and his mother Deborah, whom he loves dearly, as she visits him regularly.
 Over the following few months, Michael starts dissociating and fixates on his papier-mâché masks, withdrawing from the people around him, even his mother.
 When Michael ends up killing a nurse as Deborah is leaving from one of her visits, she is unable to handle the situation and commits suicide.

 For the next fifteen years, Michael continues making his masks and not speaking to people.
 Loomis, having continued to treat Michael over the years, attempts to move forward with his life and closes Michael's case.
-Later, Michael escapes from Smith's Grove, killing the guards and hospital staff in the process.
+Later, Michael escapes from Smith's Grove, killing the guards and facility staff in the process.
 He then kills a truck driver, takes his coveralls and makes his way back to Haddonfield.
-On the day of Halloween, Michael then arrives at his now-abandoned childhood home, recovering the kitchen knife and Halloween mask he stored under the floorboards the night he murdered his family.
+On Halloween day, Michael then arrives at his now-abandoned childhood home, recovering the kitchen knife and Halloween mask he stored underneath the floorboards the night he murdered his family.